Pvphantom/bitcamp2026-crystal-forge/README.md

 # Crystal Forge

-This repository is being rebuilt from the backup Schwinger demo into the Hubbard-model project described in the current Bitcamp spec.

 The architecture is now:

 - `backend/`: Python FastAPI service for Hubbard physics, observables, ML inference, and future Minecraft integration.